deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 > </details>

-> Table 2 presents the accuracy of different models using Laban et al. (2023)'s 'Are you sure?' prompt to measure the rate of flip-flopping, showing PBT leads to less flip-flopping.
+> Table 2 presents the accuracy of different models when using the 'Are you sure?' prompt from Laban et al. (2023), showing that PBT leads to less flip-flopping.

 </details>